msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 abstract: Sympathy is often understood as the capacity to 'feel with' others.
 In this paper I want to approach a serious philosophical issue about this capacity through the lens of a fundamental dispute in the philosophy of perception.
 My aim is to bring out how it is all to easy to overlook viable options in the discussions about sympathy.
 In particular, I want to focus attention on why a 'direct' account of sympathy, one which allows us to feel the actual feelings of others, is commonly ruled out ab initio.
 ...

-Sympathy is often understood as the capacity to 'feel with' others.
+Sympathy is often understood as the capacity to 'tap into someone else's feelings', to 'feel with them', or to 'feel what they feel'.
 In this paper I want to approach a serious philosophical issue about this capacity through the lens of a fundamental dispute in the philosophy of perception.
+The serious philosophical issue about sympathy I am interested in is that of understanding the basic elements and relations involved in an act of sympathising.
+And the fundamental dispute in the philosophy of perception I'll exploit is precisely about such basic elements and relations, but now how they are involved in perceiving the world.

-My aim is to bring out how it is all to easy to overlook viable options in the discussions about sympathy.
-In particular, I want to focus attention on why a 'direct' account of sympathy, one which allows us to feel the actual feelings of others, is commonly ruled out _ab initio_.
+Comparing these two discussions can bring out how it is all to easy to overlook viable options in the philosophy of sympathy.
+In particular, I want to flag that a 'direct' account of sympathy, one which allows us to feel the actual feelings of others, is frequently not even considered an available view.

 # Moral sympathy